uf-mil/mil/Home.md

-# SubjuGator 8 Wiki

-Welcome to the Sub8 Wiki!
-Check out the "getting started" on this wiki, to get started with Sub8, and look at the [uf-mil/installer](https://github.com/uf-mil/installer) repository for guides to installing ROS and all of the MIL vehicle dependencies.
+Welcome to the SubjuGator 8 Wiki!
+Check out the "getting started" on this wiki, to get started with SubjuGator, and look at the [uf-mil/installer](https://github.com/uf-mil/installer) repository for guides to installing ROS and all of the MIL vehicle dependencies.

 If you have any questions, don't hesitate to email David.